 In 2011, Julia and her team at the Innovative Business Centre launched ECOSMART, an International CleanTech Business Forum featuring renowned speakers, including a former UN Climate Change executive secretary.
 The event showcased sustainability and clean technologies beyond renewables, attracting numerous international participants.
 Despite challenges such as addressing environmental impacts and offsetting CO2 emissions, their efforts led to ECOSMART winning the "Event Awards" for Best International Event in Ukraine.

 These changes were implemented in 2015 and opened the market for thousands of householders in Ukraine.
 Since then, solar energy became a tool to develop a middle class in the country, as enabled passive income for householders who installed PV systems.
 Another project, co-initiated and managed by Julia, Solar Academy, during over a decade educated entrepreneurs, engineers and householders to operate in the solar energy market, install, launch and operate PV systems.

-Copyright © 2023 Julia Daviy - Technology Innovation For Sustainability & Decarbonization - All Rights Reserved.
+Copyright © 2024 Julia Daviy - Sustainability Innovator, Inventor, Environmentalist - All Rights Reserved.

 Get Julia Daviy's biweekly Newsletter about Sustainable Innovations, Clean Tech, Climate Tech, Impact Investments and The Future We Are Creating Today